-- Health Care Proxy or Advance Health Care Directive – This form is a medical power of attorney that allows you, or another appointed person, to make medical decisions on your student’s behalf.
+- Health Care Proxy or Advance Health Care Directive — This form is a medical power of attorney that allows you, or another appointed person, to make medical decisions on your student’s behalf.
 It will need to be notarized.
-Once again, if your student is incapacitated or unable to make decisions for herself, it allows you to make medical decisions quickly.
+Once again, if your student is incapacitated or unable to make decisions for themselves, it allows you to make medical decisions quickly.
 This form might also help you if you need to deal with billing or insurance questions on your student’s behalf.
 You can check with your student’s health care center or find these forms at www.caringinfo.org.

 Anticipating and being prepared for health emergencies will give some peace of mind to both you and your student.
 As with so many kinds of insurance, you hope that you will never need them, but it is reassuring to know that the pieces are in place if an emergency arises.

 Make sure that both you and your student have copies of all of the documentation above.
-Talking to your student about the need for these forms – and about possible situations and decisions that might arise will be one more opportunity to work together with your student to help her move toward responsible adulthood.
+Talking to your student about the need for these forms — and about possible situations and decisions that might arise will be one more opportunity to work together with your student to help them move toward responsible adulthood.